ronghanghu/speaker_follower/README.md

     --use_test_set \
     --eval_file $EVAL_FILE_PREFIX
 ```
 This will generate the prediction files in the directory of `EVAL_FILE_PREFIX`, and also print the performance on `val_seen` and `val_unseen` splits.
 (The displayed performance will be zero on the `test` split, since the test JSON file does not contain ground-truth target locations.)
 The predicted trajectories with the above script contain only the **top-scoring trajectories** among all candidate trajectories, ranked with pragmatic inference.
+The expected success rates are 70.1% and 54.6% on `val_seen` and `val_unseen`, respectively.

 3. For participating in the [Vision-and-Language Navigation Challenge](https://evalai.cloudcv.org/web/challenges/challenge-page/97/overview), add `--physical_traversal` option to generate physically-plausible trajectory predictions with pragmatic inference:
 ```